mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In order to avoid replay attacks and provide forward secrecy for messages sent using the initial keying material, KeyPackages are intended to be used only once, and `init_key` is intended to be deleted by the client after decryption of the Welcome message.
-The Delivery Service is responsible for ensuring that each KeyPackage is only used to add its client to a single group, with the possible exception of a "last resort" KeyPackage that is specially designated by the client to be used multiple times.
+The DS is responsible for ensuring that each KeyPackage is only used to add its client to a single group, with the possible exception of a "last resort" KeyPackage that is specially designated by the client to be used multiple times.
 Clients are responsible for providing